QUANTIFYING THE HAIR ANALYSIS PATTERNS – A REFERENCE ARTICLE

 4. Potassium of 1 mg% = a quadruple pattern.

-5. If the potassium is 4 or less, AND the sodium/potassium ratio greater than about 4, this adds another multiple or up to 5 more sympathetic dominant patterns depending on how high the sodium/potassium ratio is.
+6. If the potassium is 4 or less, AND the sodium/potassium ratio greater than about 3 to 4, this adds another multiple, or up to 5 more sympathetic dominant patterns depending on how high the sodium/potassium ratio is.
 (For the number of indicators to add, see Elevated Sodium/Potassium Ratio below).

-6. If the potassium is 4 or less, AND the sodium/potassium ratio is greater than about 4, AND the calcium/magnesium ratio greater than about 9.5, this adds another multiple or perhaps more than one if the sodium/potassium ratio and/or the calcium/magnesium ratio are very high.
+7. If the potassium is 4 or less, AND the sodium/potassium ratio is greater than about 3 to 4, AND the calcium/magnesium ratio greater than about 9.5, this adds another multiple, or perhaps more than one if the sodium/potassium ratio and/or the calcium/magnesium ratio are very high.

-In this way, one can have, for example, a sextuple (6x) or septuple (7x) sympathetic dominance pattern.
+In this way, one can have, for example, five, ten or even fifteen sympathetic dominance patterns on a single hair mineral chart.
 For more information about this fascinating autonomic imbalance pattern, read Sympathetic Dominance on this website.

 INFECTION TENDENCY OR IMPAIRED IMMUNE RESPONSE